-Here are six of our favourite fast and fun Nova Scotia hikes, four hours or less in length.
+Here are thirteen of our favourite fast and fun Nova Scotia hikes, four hours or less in length.
 No matter your itinerary, you probably have enough time for at least one or two.

 Brier Island Coastal Trail